 When the application has been submitted to the Managing Agent via ATLAS, the Managing Agent is required to contact the Lloyd’s Country Manager, in the relevant territory, where the applicant is.

-Details of the Country Manager contacts can be found on Crystal.
+Details of the Country Manger contacts can be found on Crystal and on our global offices webpage:

 Referral criteria